piperpchem/piper/events.md

 <img src="images/pogil-pcl.png" width="20%" align="right" style="padding-left: 10px;"/>

-The POGIL-PCL team will host an online zoom discussion of the science practices found in the POGIL-PCL experiment, [How does a molecule&rsquo;s state affect its acidity?](https://drive.google.com/file/d/1sD8DllDoa7E1oc6Jnm4AzH8IxR7O8lUX/view?usp=sharing) We will analyze the first cycle of this experiment based on the process outlined in the paper by [Lavery et al](https://drive.google.com/file/d/1noREgmFzac4rX7Kxl8-isT3NObg2Dkxw/view?usp=sharing).
+The POGIL-PCL team will host an online zoom discussion of the science practices found in the POGIL-PCL experiment, [How does a molecule's state affect its acidity?](https://drive.google.com/file/d/1sD8DllDoa7E1oc6Jnm4AzH8IxR7O8lUX/view?usp=sharing) We will analyze the first cycle of this experiment based on the process outlined in the paper by [Lavery et al](https://drive.google.com/file/d/1noREgmFzac4rX7Kxl8-isT3NObg2Dkxw/view?usp=sharing).

 The discussion will provide you an opportunity to see how science practices are embedded in POGIL-PCL experiments and to learn more about this particular experiment.
 Please use this [google form](https://forms.gle/GYPEVBzCpZx7MUAD7) to let us know if you are interested in participating.
 A google calendar link will be sent out prior to the discussion.